W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 (6) The “special” person of the Course is Jesus or the Holy Spirit; that is, the internal presence of God’s love that, again, leads Jesus to state that all his “brothers are special”.
 (Wapnick, L.D.N.C., p.593.)

 (6) The true teacher of God … is not one with a *special* mission, nor a *special* gift to give others *special* messages of wisdom.
 Rather, it is to remind others of the choice they may make to separate filnally from the ego’s specialness and to join Jesus’ love.
-Thus Jesus in reïnforcing for his students the idea that no one is more special than any other.
+Thus Jesus in reinforcing for his students the idea that no one is more special than any other.
 (Wapnick, FCTL, p.
 111.)
 :::
 {% endif %}